Azure/azure-openai-landing-zone/foundation/aistudio-infra/README.md

 <img src="./assets/modelregions.png" width="500">

-Please refer to the regional availability of the Azure AI resources:
+Please make sure to refer to the regional availability of the Azure AI resources before deployment.
+Some resources and services may not be available in all regions:

 - [Azure AI Studio](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=machine-learning-service)
 - [Azure Regions](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies/#geographies)